Anguish (Schenck): History

 Schenck was born in Glückstadt in Holstein, now in Germany but then in Denmark, and lived and worked for most of his life in France.
-The painting was exhibited at the Paris Salon in 1878, under its French title Angoisses, and then in London the following year.
+The painting was exhibited at the Paris Salon of 1878, under its French title Angoisses, and then in London the following year.
 It was engraved by Charles Maurand in 1878 for the French periodical L'Art, and by Tiburce de Mare in 1879.
 The painting was bought by the London art dealer Agnew's and then sold to the National Gallery of Victoria.
 It arrived in Australia in 1880.
 It retains its original gilt frame.

 Schenck reversed the scene in his c.1885 painting, L'Orphelin, souvenir d'Auvergne ("The Orphan, memory of Auvergne"), now held by the Musée d'Orsay, in which a lamb stands above the body of its dead mother, before a line of black crows waiting on a wooden fence.